camdenorrb/KittenBot/README.md

 # KittenBot
-A fanceh bot that just happens to be a kitten?! :O
+A fanceh Discord bot that just happens to be a kitten?! :O

 Depends: [MiniBus](https://github.com/MiniMineCraft/MiniBus)